Alfred P. Sloan Foundation: Programs

 The Sloan Work and Family Researchers Network supports research and education about work-family issues.
 The foundation also funded the national workplace flexibility campaign as part of the Working Families program led by Kathleen E. Christensen.

 The Sloan Research Fellowships are annual awards given to more than 126 young researchers and university faculty, to further studies in chemistry, computational and evolutionary microbiology, computer science, economics, mathematics, neuroscience, ocean sciences and physics.

 In March 2008, the foundation awarded a $3 million grant to the Wikimedia Foundation.
 It made additional grants in July 2011 and January 2017.

 The Sloan Foundation is the primary funder of the Sloan Digital Sky Survey, a major astronomical survey that began data collection in 2000.

 In 1945, the Sloan Foundation donated $4 million to launch the Sloan Kettering Cancer Institute, now the Memorial Sloan Kettering Cancer Center.

 In 1950, the Sloan Foundation made a gift of more than $5 million to establish a School of Industrial Management, now known as the MIT Sloan School of Management.

+In 1955, the Sloan Foundation made a gift to establish the first two-year academic program in healthcare management in the US at Cornell University, initially called the Sloan Institute of Hospital Administration and now known as the Sloan Program in Health Administration.